parkerjgit/algorithms/readme.md

 * `has` and `delete` are *particularly* important set/weakset operations because they compute them in constant time, where as arrays require linear time. (not sure what actual performance difference is.
 Since both are objects, both could be constant time ops???)
 * Set operations like *union*, *intersection* and *difference* are not currently implemented on Set.prototype, but are easily computed.
 * Iterate over a set like you do an array, ie., with `forEach` or `for...of`.
 Not necessary to iterate over `mySet.keys()`, because sets are themselves enumerable.

+* Find longest increasing/decreasing subsequence *in a descrete array* (EPI 16.12) by maintaining a map from item value to length of max subsequence up to item, then add entries for each item as you step thru array, using previous entries to determine max subsequence for each subsequent entry.

 ---